maiahalle/DS105_Group_Final_Project/README.md

 ![reps_stacked_engagement](https://user-images.githubusercontent.com/114494959/216368525-eb8f6f71-5d11-430a-98d2-3aafce7cdf9f.png)

 As you can see in the figures above, for Democrats, tweets that included the word 'Trump' had a far higher level of user engagement than any other most frequent words exclusive to the Democrats.
 The vast majority of engagement with the tweets from Democrats including the word "Trump" were retweets, which ultimately means that these tweets were able to reach the highest number of users through the social network.
 Similarly, the tweets with the highest engagement for the Republicans included the word 'Democrats', closely followed by 'Biden'.
 This is consistent with the findings discussed above and further emphasises that attacking the opposition on Twitter is an effective way to expand reach and therefore increase support.
-This raises the question of whether or not politicians make this choice conciously, i.e. is attacking the opposition a strategic move that they know will lead to higher numbers of retweets and expand their online reach?
+This raises the question of whether or not politicians make this choice consciously, i.e. is attacking the opposition a strategic move that they know will lead to higher numbers of retweets and expand their online reach?
 This would be an interesting topic for further research, but would be hard to answer without speaking to politicians in person.

 Another interesting observation that we were able to make from these statistics was that the Democrats seem to have much higher user engagement with their tweets.
 However, we have only compared these statistics for the most frequently tweeted words from each party, which means we cannot rule out the possibility of a heavily skewed distribution of engagement in favour of more frequent words for the Democrats or less frequent words for the Republicans.
 Therefore, further research would be required to substantiate this observation.

 Our observations may also tell us something about the users of Twitter.
-Perpetuated hate speech and echo chambers have been an issue on Twitter for quite some time (Frenkel & Conger, 2022) and we expect that users will interact more with Tweets using words like "Trump", "Democrat", and "Biden" because, as previously mentioned, these three words would be used in a negative light and we expect that users are more likely to engage with negative Tweets as they are more controversialand possibly spark more debate.
-But we are not convined that this is a totally one-way street; Twitter's algorithms may also have something to do with the increased user engagement for tweets of this nature.
+Perpetuated hate speech and echo chambers have been an issue on Twitter for quite some time (Frenkel & Conger, 2022) and we expect that users will interact more with Tweets using words like "Trump", "Democrat", and "Biden" because, as previously mentioned, these three words would be used in a negative light and we expect that users are more likely to engage with negative Tweets as they are more controversial and possibly spark more debate.
+But we are not convinced that this is a totally one-way street; Twitter's algorithms may also have something to do with the increased user engagement for tweets of this nature.

-So, is it the nature of Twitter and its algorithms which cause this perpectuated negativity, meaning that this tactic of attacking the opposition leads to higher user engagement?
+So, is it the nature of Twitter and its algorithms which cause this perpetuated negativity, meaning that this tactic of attacking the opposition leads to higher user engagement?
 Is this why this may be considered a successful strategy for gaining support from the two main political parties in the US?
 Or is it perhaps that these politicians and the language they use are part of the cause of Twitter's problem?
-This may be an interesting topic for further research, however, for now, we have found that this approach as an efficient way for US politicians to expand their online reach on Twitter and, whether they are doing this conciously or not, it is one of the most frequent occurrences in their tweets.
+This may be an interesting topic for further research, however, for now, we have found that this approach is an efficient way for US politicians to expand their online reach on Twitter and, whether they are doing this consciously or not, it is one of the most frequent occurrences in their tweets.

 ## Limitations & Technical Challenges